 Follicular Unit Extraction (FUE)

-Follicular Unit Extraction (FUE) is a relatively new hair transplant technique that involves individual removal of follicular units from the donor site.
-We offer this surgical option as an alternative to the strip harvest method.
+Follicular Unit Extraction (FUE) is a relatively new hair loss surgery technique that involves individual removal of follicular units from the donor site.
+Plastic surgeon James Vogel, MD, offers this surgical option as an alternative to the strip harvest method.
 The technique is essentially a process in which a 0.8 – 1.0 mm round donor harvest tool is used to extract the entire intact follicular unit.
 There are two primary advantages to this type of donor harvest technique.
 The first advantage is a much less tender donor area following surgery.
 The second advantage is the ability for the patient to generally wear shorter hair in the donor area than following a strip method.
-Additional, there are also patients who require a very small number of transplants and FUE may be ideally suited for their needs.
+Additionaly, there are also patients who require a very small number of transplants and FUE may be ideally suited for their needs.
 On the other end of the spectrum, some patients have been severely donor depleted or have very ‘tight’ scalps as a result of over harvesting using the strip method.
 FUE to selected areas of the scalp and even the beard offer a terrific alternative for these patients as well.

 Of course there are disadvantages to the FUE procedure.
 These include the requirement of a near complete donor head shave for large FUE cases (>1200) and also in some cases the donor area can become ‘thinned out’ due to over harvest and lowering of the follicular density.
 Smaller FUE punch sizes (0.8 and smaller) reduce this risk significantly.
 When smaller FUE cases are performed discrete areas of scalp can be shaved in such a manner to allow the surrounding hair above the harvest site to hide the shaved donor area.
 This is known as a “stealth” donor technique for FUE harvesting.
 Because the FUE donor harvest process takes longer to perform than strip harvesting and is considerably more labor intensive, the procedure is also more expensive as well.
 The general cost for FUE is about twice that of the strip procedure.
 Your individual consultation will be the best opportunity for a detailed discussion to determine if FUE is right for you.